Rarst/laps/readme.md

 It is no match or replacement for *real* profiler, but is friendly and cute.

+Out of the box Laps supports common stage of WordPress page life cycle:

+ - plugins load
+ - themes load
+ - core init
+ - main loop

+And some of third party hooks conventions for themes using:

+ - Theme Hook Alliance
+ - Hybrid
+ - Genesis
+ - Thematic

 # Installation

 Laps is a Composer package and can be installed via: